 We may compete for investments with other investment funds (potentially including private equity funds, mezzanine funds and business development companies), as well as traditional financial services companies, which could include commercial banks, investment banks, finance companies and other sources of funding.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than us.
 For example, some competitors may have a lower cost of capital and access to funding sources that may not be available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments than we have.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing than we are willing to offer to potential sellers.
-We may lose investment opportunities if our competitors are willing to pay more for the types of investments that we intend to target.
-If we are forced to pay more for our investments, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
+We may lose investment opportunities if our competitors are willing to pay more for the types of investments or may bear substantial risk of capital loss.
 An increase in the number and/or the size of our competitors in our target markets could force us to accept less attractive investments.
 Furthermore, many of our competitors have greater experience operating under, or are not be subject to, the regulatory restrictions that the 1940 Act imposes on us as a closed-end management investment company.